mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 print(some_list)  # [None, None, None, None, None, None, None, None, None, None]
 ```

+The reason we get a bunch of `None` values inside `some_list` is because that's the return value of the method `append`.

-### Side-effects
+### Side effects

-The case above was a very specific version of the bad example I'm showing, which is when the list comprehension has side-effects.
+The case above was a very specific version of the bad example I'm showing, which is when the list comprehension has side effects.
 In the example below, that's a call to the `print` function:

 ```py